Updated November 2024

 "*" indicates required fields

-Whisky cask scams are not an issue confined to the past.
-In 2022 the FBI arrested a British man in connection with a multi-million dollar whisky scam in the USA.
-In the opening weeks of 2023 there were articles featured on BBC Radio 4 and in The Telegraph urging caution to potential investors.
+The situation has not come out of the blue as earlier in 2024 another cask investment company folded leaving customers wondering how to show they owned their casks.
 In May 2023 The Telegraph reported on a man who had bought casks from cask investment company without a delivery order, and when he got them transferred into his name at another warehouse they were different from what was on his certificates and contracts.
 By June 2023 The Mirror had released an article about a distillery ‘losing’ privately owned casks worth tens of thousands of pounds.
+Even back in 2022 the FBI arrested a British man in connection with a multi-million dollar whisky scam in the USA.
+In the opening weeks of 2023 there were articles featured on BBC Radio 4 and in The Telegraph urging caution to potential investors.

-Historically the whisky cask market has been prone to scams and it is idealistic to think that the same practices are not going on today.
 Businesses want to make money, that is a completely normal state of affairs, however when companies are making money by misleading purchasers then that is, at best, bad for the industry, and at worst fraud.
+So in the interest of clarity we cover the six biggest myths around cask investment.

 Myth One: 10-20% Per Annum Returns

-The principle behind cask investment is simple: the value of whisky in a cask increases with time due to a perceived increase in quality due to interaction with the wooden cask and because the scarcity of whisky increases with age (see Graph 1 below).
-Scarcity increases exponentially for two reasons:
+The basic principle behind cask investment is simple: the value of whisky in a cask increases with age due to a increase in quality caused by maturation (caused by interactions between the spirit, wood and atmosphere) and because the scarcity of whisky increases with age.
+Despite that increase over time, there are multiple reason that 10 to 20% per annum returns are a myth!

-Looking at Graph 2 above it can be pretty tempting to think, well why can’t I buy a 15-year-old cask and sell it as an 18 year old cask in order to short cut the maturation process and get a quick return?
+Looking at the profile of above it can be pretty tempting to think, well why can’t I buy a 15-year-old cask and sell it as an 18 year old cask in order to short cut the maturation process and get a quick return?

-As we have explained above, the value of older casks increases more rapidly than younger casks.
+For mature casks your minimum investment period needs to be decided on an individual basis, reacting to the specific cask’s age and health, but broadly you should plan for at least a 5 year hold.
 If you have the capital to invest in the right older cask, for a fair price and keep it for a medium amount of time there is potential to see returns.
-This comes with higher risk and more need for active management of your asset.
+It is important to note that older casks come with higher risk and more need for active management of your asset.

 Why does ABV and RLA matter?